godalming123/server-docker-files/readme.md

 - Add the option to not setup some of the containers
 - Add the option to only allow certain twingate users access to certain apps
 - Switch from [an unofficial nextcloud image](https://hub.docker.com/_/nextcloud) to [the official nextcloud image](https://hub.docker.com/r/nextcloud/all-in-one), since the unofficial image [has vulnerabilities](https://hub.docker.com/_/nextcloud/tags)
+- Fix the `update.sh` script so that it works from any folder

 # Usage